RULES & AGREENENTS *

 Decisions of the tournament director are final and are not subject to appeal.
 Interpretation of these rules will be left exclusively to the tournament director in his sole and absolute discretion.
 Each competitor agrees to report any rule violation to the tournament director immediately upon discovery of the violation.
 The violation of the tournament rules may result in loss of weight, the loss of weight up to a specific time during the tournament day, total loss of weight of the particular day, the ineligibility to participate in future Georgia Bass Trail events, or any other penalty deemed appropriate by the tournament director in his sole discretion.
 Protests must be made in writing within 15 minutes of the official closing of scales at each tournament.
 The total entry fee into each event is $225 per boat. $25.00 of each entry fee will be taken out for tournament fees; $50.00 for the Classic, and $150.00 will go towards the respective tournament payout.
 The above breakdown does NOT include processing fees charged by the credit card company.

-All teams must register online.
-Teams may register with a $520.00 NON-refundable deposit. ($100.00 per tournament) Deposits must be made before December 1, 2020.
-The $130.00 (includes processing fee) balance must be paid by the Monday prior to each event. $520.00 will be charged to your card which will cover the registration and processing fees.
+Teams may register online.
+Teams may register with a $50.00 NON-refundable deposit.
+Deposits must be made before January 1, 2021.
+The $230.00 (includes processing fee) must be paid by the Wednesday prior to each event.
+All credit card payments are subject to a 2.9% + $0.30 processing fee. $230.00 will be charged to your card which will cover the processing fee.
+Cash payments of $225.00 will also be taken at the ramp the morning of the tournament.
+The breakdown of the entry fee is as follows: $150.00 to tournament pot, $50.00 to classic, $25.00 to trail.
+The Georgia Bass Trail will payout 1 in 10 spots for each tournament.
+Launch order will be determined by the order you registered for the tournament.
+Only teams who pre-registered and paid the $50.00 non-refundable deposit will be permitted to fish.
+Teams who show up at the ramp who did not pre-register must complete ALL paperwork at the ramp and pay the non-refundable deposit plus the entry fee.
+No registrations will be taken after the first tournament.
 Your registration includes your B.A.S.S.
 Team Championship Program registration that is required to compete in the B.A.S.S.
 Team Championship.
 It DOES NOT include a B.A.S.S.
 Individual Membership, which is required to participate in that event.
 Changes to team registrations must be made prior to January 1, 2021.

 2a.
 Participation and Eligibility:

-GBT tournaments are open to all anglers.
+GBT tournaments are open to all anglers with the exception of guides.
 All boats must contain at least one registered owner.
 Any angler entering an GBT event who is under 18 years of age must have the signature of a parent or legal guardian in the provided space on the official entry form.

 Each contestant that voluntarily participates in any GBT event voluntarily agrees to abide by GBT’s Rules and all applicable state and federal laws, and any violation of said rules and/or laws will be subject the contestant to disqualification and/or other disciplinary action at the sole and absolute discretion of the tournament director.